danReynolds/loon/README.md

 Loon is a reactive, key/value data store for Dart & Flutter.

-> Note: Still early days, give it a try on hobbyist projects for now.

 ## Features

 * Synchronous reading, writing and querying of documents.